 We all love and adore adding our medicinal mushrooms to our favorite meals, coffee, tea, smoothies, chocolates and beyond!
-Well, another upcoming trend that I’m sure many of you are well aware of is beauty care products that use medicinal mushrooms like chaga, reishi, maitake, shiitake, and tremella.
-I have been intrigued by this idea for some time of adding mushroom extracts to body care.
-I felt inspired and curious to explore this idea some more!
+Well, another upcoming trend that you may be aware of is beauty care products that use medicinal mushrooms like chaga, reishi, maitake, shiitake, and tremella.
+We’ve been intrigued by the idea of adding mushroom extracts to body care for some time.
+So, we felt inspired and curious to explore this idea some more!

-This first edition is a classic skin balm that can serve many applications.
-It’s rich in shea, cacao butter, and coconut oil.
+This is a classic skin balm inspired by a great recipe we found in the book Healing Mushrooms by Tero Isokauppila.
+It is both calming and hydrating as it is rich in shea, cacao butter, and coconut oil.
 These stable and soothing fats help nourish and moisturize dry skin.
-The addition of Chaga, which contains these unique compounds called SOD (superoxide dismutase) and melanin, which further boosts its skin nourishment and protective factors from everyday stressors like environmental toxins, UV light, dehydration, and nutrient-poor food.
+The addition of Chaga, which contains the unique compounds called SOD (superoxide dismutase) and melanin, which further boosts its skin nourishment and protective factors from everyday stressors like environmental toxins, UV light, dehydration, and nutrient-poor food.
 This skin food can really help during those times when you are putting your skin through the wringer!
 I hope you like it!
 If you make it be sure to tag us.
 We would love to see it! 🙂

 - 9 Tbsp shea butter

 - 3 Tbsp cacao butter

 - 10 drops tea tree oil (feel free to experiment with different essential oil blends here!)

 - Using the double boiler method.
 Add the shea, cacao, and coconut oil.
 Melt at low heat until everything is mixed just right.
 Be mindful not to turn the heat up too much!